Peppy Blount

-Ralph Eugene "Peppy" Blount (born October 19, 1924, Ferris, Texas - d.
-June 22, 2010) was an American collegiate football end and official; member of the Texas house of representatives; former World War II pilot of a B-25J and author of several books about life, war and football.
+Ralph Eugene "Peppy" Blount (October 19, 1924 – June 22, 2010) was an American collegiate football end and official; member of the Texas house of representatives; former World War II pilot of a B-25J and author of several books about life, war and football.

 Early life

-Blount was born in Ferris, TX and moved with his family to Big Spring, Texas when he was 5 years old.
+Blount was born in Ferris, Texas and moved with his family to Big Spring, Texas when he was five years old.

 After graduating from Big Spring High School he joined the U.S. Army Air Corps.
 At 19, he was the youngest pilot of a B-25 bomber strafer in the South Pacific during World War II.
 He earned more than 15 military decorations including the Distinguished Flying Cross, the Air Medal with three clusters, two Presidential Unit Citations and six major Battle Stars.
 In 1945, just before the end of World War II, First Lieutenant Blount participated in the attack of the Japanese cargo ship Kanju Maru at Saigon.